koka-lang/koka/doc/spec/tour.kk.md

 heap type `:h` and applies the `run` function (corresponding to ``runST`` in Haskell) to discard the `:st<h> ` effect.

-The Garsia-Wachs algorithm is nice example where side-effects are used internally across function definitions and data structures, but where the final algorithm itself behaves like a pure function, see the [``samples/basic/garsia-wachs.kk``][garsia-wachs].
+The Garsia-Wachs algorithm is a nice example where side-effects are used internally across function definitions and data structures, but where the final algorithm itself behaves like a pure function, see the [``samples/basic/garsia-wachs.kk``][garsia-wachs].